Will ‘South Korea’s Donald Trump’ worsen tensions with North Korea?

 Leif-Eric Easley, a professor at Ewha University in Seoul, said Mr Kim’s regime has been taking notes from the unfolding Russia-Ukraine war and underscored that it is time for Seoul and Tokyo to hold Moscow accountable.

-“The more that Seoul and Tokyo do to hold Moscow accountable, the more North Korea will be deterred from nuclear adventurism,” Mr Leif said.
+“The more that Seoul and Tokyo do to hold Moscow accountable, the more North Korea will be deterred from nuclear adventurism,” Mr Easley said.

 “The Kim regime is watching the situation in Ukraine, but it isn’t historically accurate to draw negative lessons from Kyiv ‘giving up nukes’ because it didn’t actually have operational control of Soviet nuclear weapons,” he pointed out.